 Special Session Registration Deadlines

-In-person/online registration deadline: 1 business day before the course begins.
+Online registration deadline: The day before the course begins.

 Contact the Office of Registration and Records at (585) 395-2531 or firstname.lastname@example.org, for Special Session dates and deadlines.